By Kate Whitney

 Working with elected/representative students is critical in helping to create a space for open dialogue.
 This can be an ideal role for student government to take on given their charge to be the voice of the students.
 In many cases, SGA/student government serves as the governing body for all recognized student organizations, which means they are best positioned to invite dialogue and civility within and among student groups.
 As such, it is imperative that administrators forge and maintain strong advisory relationships to SGA to help guide them in promoting healthy and open campus dialogue.

-The UVM Legal Issues in Higher Education Conference will be held from October 15-17 at the Davis Center in Burlington.
+The UVM Legal Issues in Higher Education Conference is annually in October.

 -Kate Whitney is a freelance writer.